Understanding ROAS: Moving Beyond the Cost of the Lease

 ROAS is an important consideration when creating multifamily marketing plans.
 It enables the marketing team to communicate effectively with those at the top of the organization, Bonardi explained.

 Apartment marketers continually balance evergreen digital methods with new techniques to improve strategy and measurement.
+Traditionally, the multifamily industry has looked at cost per lease, which is determined by dividing the cost of advertising by the number of leases generated.
 ROAS can enhance communication because it can be expressed as a ratio, percentage or comparative dollar amount.
 CommerceGarage, an online advertising and marketing agency that develops campaigns across channels such as Facebook, Instagram, Google, Amazon, TikTok, Linkedin and Snapchat, uses the following equation to calculate ROAS: Revenue Generated by Ad / Money Invested in Ad.

 ROAS is usually expressed as a multiple of the revenue generated to the invested amount.
 When explaining ROAS to clients, CommerceGarage uses this example: “Your company spends $10,000 on Facebook ads in a single month, which generates $60,000 in revenue.
 Using the formula, ROAS is calculated to be 6x, 6:1, 600 percent, or $6 for every $1 spent.”